 You are not alone – this can be tough!
 With consistency and patience, your child will soon take good naps.
 If you need additional guidance on how to use our methods, here is a visual aid to remind you how to work through naps.
 Remember, this is general information.
-The specific in your sleep plan may look different, so always check there as well.
+The specifics in your sleep plan may look different, so always check there as well.

 Frequently Asked Questions